xiangsuqi/au-syssec-f25-exercises/08_software_security_ii/readme.md

 Today we will use return-oriented programming (ROP) to exploit a stack-based buffer overflow in the vulnerable program `rop_me`.

+You will need to install `pwntools` in your Python environment.

 ## 1. Finding ROP Gadgets